Non-asymptotic convergence analysis of the stochastic gradient Hamiltonian Monte Carlo algorithm with discontinuous stochastic gradient with applications to training of ReLU neural networks: Main results and overview

 We now compare our work with~\cite{akyildiz2020nonasymptotic}.~\cite{akyildiz2020nonasymptotic} provides convergence results in Wasserstein-2 distance under the assumptions~\cite[Assumption 2.1-2.4]{akyildiz2020nonasymptotic}.
 In~\cite[Assumption 2.1, 2.2]{akyildiz2020nonasymptotic}, the authors assume that the stochastic gradients are unbiased with finite moments which are the same as our Assumption~\ref{asm:A2}.~\cite[Assumption 2.3]{akyildiz2020nonasymptotic} states a local Lipschitz condition of $H$ in $x$ and a global Lipschitz condition in $\theta$, while we split $H$ into two parts $F$ and $G$ in Assumption~\ref{asm:A3}.
 More precisely, we assume $F$ being jointly local Lipschitz continuous and $G$ only being bounded in $\theta$ without requiring it to be continuous.
 Furthermore, we only assume a continuity \textit{in average} condition of $H$ in Assumption~\ref{asm:A4}, which allows for discontinuous $H$.
 In~\cite[Assumption 2.4]{akyildiz2020nonasymptotic}, authors assume a local dissipativity condition whereas we have similar assumption in Assumption~\ref{asm:A5}.
 Under our Assumptions~\ref{asm:A3}-\ref{asm:A5}, we obtain similar convergence results as those of~\cite{akyildiz2020nonasymptotic} with the same rates of convergence in Wasserstein distance.
 However, we highlight that our results are applicable to optimization problems with discontinuous stochastic gradients, which can not be covered by the results in~\cite{akyildiz2020nonasymptotic}.

-Finally, we comment on our Assumption~\ref{asm:A4}.
-Assumption~\ref{asm:A4} is similar to~\cite[Eq.\ (6)]{chau2019fixed} and~\cite{fort2016convergence, sabanis2020fully}, which allows for discontinuous $H$.
+Moreover, we comment on our Assumption~\ref{asm:A4}.
+Assumption~\ref{asm:A4} is similar to~\cite[Eq.\ (6)]{chau2019fixed} and~\cite{fort2016convergence, sabanis2020fully}, which allows for discontinuous $H$ for the corresponding stochastic gradient descent (SGD) and SGLD algorithms.
 However, we note that the analysis of the SGHMC algorithm involves studying the underdamped Langevin diffusion and its associated discrete time scheme on $\mathbb{R}^{2d}$, which necessitates the use of different techniques compared to those employed in~\cite{fort2016convergence, sabanis2020fully}.

+Furthermore, from a technical point of view, we adopt a splitting procedure similar to that of \cite{akyildiz2020nonasymptotic, chau2022stochastic} in order to upper bound the Wasserstein distance between the distribution of the SGHMC algorithm and the unique invariant measure $\bar{\pi}_\beta$ of SDE \eqref{SDE2}, see \eqref{sec4:1}.
+However, due to the different setting and assumptions compared to \cite{akyildiz2020nonasymptotic, chau2022stochastic}, we develop different techniques to upper bound the terms in the splitting \eqref{sec4:1}.

 \begin{landscape}

 \end{landscape}